-At only thirteen years of age, Loretta Webb marries Doolittle Lynn and is soon responsible for a sizeable family.
-Loretta appears destined to a life of homemaking, but Doolittle recognises his wife's musical talent, and buys her a guitar as an anniversary present one year.
-This gift sets Loretta Lynn on the gruelling, tumultuous path to country music greatness.Written by
+At only 13, Loretta Webb marries Doolittle Lynn and is soon responsible for a large family.
+She appears destined to a life of homemaking, but Doolittle recognizes his wife's musical talent, and buys her a guitar as an anniversary present one year.
+At 18, the busy mother of four children still finds time to write and sing songs at small fairs and local honky-tonks.
+This gift sets Loretta Lynn on the grueling, tumultuous path to superstardom and country-music greatness.Written by

 Shannon Patrick Sullivan <firstname.lastname@example.org>

 She was married at 13.
 She had four kids by the time she was 20.
 She's been hungry and poor.
 She's been loved and cheated on.
 She became a singer because it was the only thing she could do.
 She became a star because it was the only way she could do it.
 See more »

 Sissy Spacek was reluctant to take on the lead role, instead favoring a project by Nicolas Roeg.
 She had insisted on doing her own singing for the film in hopes of scaring the producers off.
 The real Loretta Lynn prematurely announced that Spacek was going to play her on a talk show, so Spacek was torn between the decision to star in the film, or choose the other project.
 She was advised by her mother-in-law to pray for a sign on what to do that evening, which she did.
 Spacek later went for a drive with her husband in her mother's car, where the radio was tuned into a classical music station that changed formats every evening.
 As the car pulled out of the parking garage, "Coal Miner's Daughter" by Loretta Lynn came on the radio.
 Spacek then accepted the role.
 See more »